AndPewka/TradingBulls/README.md

 4. Initialize and run containers, create postgresql database:

-    if you already have postgresql and redis with other versions, run following commands:
+    if you already have postgresql and redis images with other versions, run following commands:
     ```
     docker pull postgres:15.2-alpine
     docker pull redis:7.0.9-alpine